dropzone/dropzone/readme.md

 # Dropzone.js Version 1.0.1-dev

-Dropzone.js is a light weight JavaScript library for [ender](http://ender.no.de) that turns an HTML element into a dropzone.
+Dropzone.js is a light weight JavaScript library for jQuery that turns an HTML element into a dropzone.
 This means that a user can drag and drop a file onto it, and the file gets uploaded to the server via AJAX.